Top-ranked Myrtle Beach gets last score in offensive slugfest vs. Hartsville

-KELLEYTOWN, S.C. – For a little more than 3 ½ quarters, Myrtle Beach and Hartsville put on an offensive clinic at Kelleytown Stadium.
+KELLEYTOWN, S.C. – For a little more than 3½ quarters, Myrtle Beach and Hartsville put on an offensive clinic Friday night at Kelleytown Stadium.

-Big plays, fourth-down conversions, methodical drives – neither team seemingly wanted to give up any possession with crossing into the end zone first.
+Big plays, fourth-down conversions, methodical drives – neither team seemingly wanted to give up any possession without crossing into the end zone first.

 It stayed that way until the very end when time that ran out on the Red Foxes’ offense.

-Ben Herriott’s touchdown run gave MBHS the lead with 3:35 to go, and with no timeouts remaining, Hartsville was unable to piece together one last drive resulting in a 40-35 loss.
+Ben Herriott’s touchdown run gave Myrtle Beach the lead with 3:35 to go, and with no timeouts remaining, Hartsville was unable to piece together one last drive as the Red Foxes lost 40-35.

-“Yes as men, we took a step forward tonight,” HHS coach Jeff Calabrese said.
+“Yes as men, we took a step forward tonight,” Hartsville coach Jeff Calabrese said.
 “We had kids that were trying to get back in even though you could tell they were (exhausted).
-They fought like dogs, and as a coach that swells you up with happiness.
+They fought like dogs, and as a coach, that swells you up with happiness.

 “You’re not happy about moral victories, because we don’t do that.
 But watching your kids fight – really proud of them.”

-In a game as tight as Friday’s, it simply came down to the little things, which the Red Foxes are still being bitten by, Calabrese said.
+In a game as tight as Friday’s, it simply came down to the little things that the Red Foxes are still being bitten by, Calabrese said.

-“We had some mistakes that were very costly – fumble the ball on the 10-yard line and there were some other things too,” Calabrese said.
-“Offensive penalties that backed us up; we had personal foul when they were coming in … just little things like that keep holding us back from really hitting our peak and being who we can be as a football team.”
+“We had some mistakes that were very costly – fumble the ball on the 10-yard line, and there were some other things, too,” Calabrese said.
+“Offensive penalties that backed us up; we had a personal foul when they were coming in … just little things like that keep holding us back from really hitting our peak and being who we can be as a football team.”

 Support Local Journalism